Jonathan is a Principal Teaching Fellow, our Deputy Director & Director of Graduate Studies and a Senior Fellow of the

 He teaches on the following modules:

 Previously, he was Research Associate in the CAPITAL Centre (with the Royal Shakespeare Company) where he won the 2010 Butterworth Award for Teaching Excellence.
 He is a co-founder of the Samuel Beckett Laboratory (at Trinity College Dublin) and a core member of the AHRC-funded research project Modernism, Medicine and the Embodied Mind.
 He is also on the Advisory Group for IFSTAL, a HEFCE-funded collaborative project led by Oxford University, and he co-convened the International Federation of Theatre Research 'Performance-as-Research' Working Group (2013-16).

 He was a keynote speaker at the Academy of Finland (Human Mind Research Programme) and has presented at the several international conferences across Europe, the US and Asia Pacific.
-He publishes on the interplay between theatre and performance studies, critical and radical pedagogies and the interdisciplinary turn within higher education:
+He publishes on the interplay between theatre & performance studies, critical & radical pedagogies and the interdisciplinary turn within higher education:

 - Heron, Jonathan and Broome, Matthew ‘There’s the record, closed and final: Rough for Theatre II as Psychiatric Encounter', in Journal of Medical Humanities, Springer (USA), 2016